luciancooper/cli-screencast/README.md

 <a name='options.columnWidth'></a>
 › &nbsp; **columnWidth** &nbsp;•&nbsp; `number`

-The aspect ratio used to determine the width of each terminal column, which will be calculated as this value times the `fontSize`.
-If unspecified, the renderer will attempt to determine the aspect ratio of the embedded font family, but if that fails will fall back to the standard value `0.6`.
+The aspect ratio used to determine the width of each terminal column, which will be calculated as this value times the [`fontSize`](#options.fontSize).
+If unspecified, the renderer will attempt to determine the aspect ratio of the specified [`fontFamily`](#options.fontFamily), but if that fails will fall back to the standard value `0.6`.

 <a name='options.theme'></a>
 › &nbsp; **theme** &nbsp;•&nbsp; `Object`